 Whether you subscribe to the nature or nurture viewpoint, I firmly lay the blame at my parents' door for a lifelong addiction to puzzles.
 Mine purchased Logic Problems magazine for me on a regular basis, and later introduced me to the delights of the cryptic crossword.
 Still hopelessly hooked, I enjoy solving cryptic crosswords, killer sudoku and slitherlink.

-During my ever-dwindling free time, I play the piano (otherwise known as a digital keyboard), wearing headphones, to avoid traumatising the neighbours unnecessarily.
-When not indulging in reading detective fiction, I act as proof-reader and checker of cryptic crosswords for the Reverend John Graham, The Guardian's Araucaria.
+During my ever-dwindling free time, I play the piano (otherwise known as a digital keyboard), wearing headphones, to avoid traumatising the neighbours unnecessarily; and read detective fiction.